victusfate/create_cmake/readme.md

 	KDevelop3 - Unix Makefiles  = Generates KDevelop 3 project files.
 </pre>

-You can create an Xcode project with:
+For example, you may create an Xcode project with:

 	cmake -G Xcode (path to CMakeLists.txt file)